The following professionals lent their expertise to this article:

 How long is an RN to BSN program in South Carolina?

 Generally speaking, it takes between 12 to 24 months to complete a South Carolina RN to BSN program online.
-Many schools have generous transfer credit policies and accelerated classes to help you graduate quickly.
-But how long it takes to complete an RN to BSN program online in SC depends on you.
-It will vary based on how many required courses you have already taken and whether you are attending school full or part-time.
+But how long it takes to complete an RN to BSN program online in SC will vary based on how many required courses you’ve already taken and whether you’re attending school full or part-time.
 For example, if you’ve already earned an associate degree and completed prerequisite general education courses, then you could graduate in as little as a year.

 How much do RN to BSN programs in South Carolina cost?